Blog

 Remote Work & Physical Locations

-As an added complexity starting in 2020 with the pandemic, remote work is the current default for many businesses, with almost twice as many employees working from home than working in a physical office according to Stanford research.
-This shift may extend well past the pandemic – businesses are waking up to the fact that they can maintain operations with much of their staff at home on a full-time or part-time basis.
-A survey from Enterprise Technology Research reports that the number of employees working from home permanently is expected to double in 2021.
+As an added complexity starting in 2020 with the pandemic, remote work became the default for many businesses, with more employees working from home than in a physical office according to Stanford research.
+This shift may extend well past the pandemic, as businesses continue to maintain operations with much of their staff at home on a full-time or part-time basis.

 But managing tax payments doesn’t mix well with remote work.
 While some tax jurisdictions can be paid online and by electronic payment, many jurisdictions still require paper checks and physical returns to be mailed.